pocl/pocl/doc/sphinx/source/notes_6_0.rst

 CPU driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CPU driver gained support for OpenMP scheduling.
-Support is
+The 'cpu' driver gained support for using OpenMP for thread scheduling.
-disabled by default, but can be enabled with CMake option.
+Support is disabled by default, but can be enabled with CMake option.
 The
-cpu-minimal driver does not support OpenMP and remains single-threaded.
+'cpu-minimal' driver does not support OpenMP.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Remote: Basis for the coarse-grain SVM support